Datablazer007/myfirstproject/README.md

 # myfirstproject
 my first project with datasallyNG on this **last day of Jan 2025**

-DatasallyNG is *making this fun* at the beginning
+DatasallyNG is *making this fun* at the beginning--Are you sure?

 this is also looking more like programming - tor!